CryptoCoin20/soeinfach/theme-setup/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

+TIPP .::.
 General notes and suggestions for customizing **So Simple Theme**.

 * Table of Contents
 {:toc}

 ## Installation

+So einfach .::.
 So Simple now requires [Jekyll](http://jekyllrb.com/) 3.0.
 Make sure to run `bundle update` if you aren't on the latest version to update all gem dependencies.

 If you are creating a new Jekyll site using So Simple follow these steps: